Outer Sight | Inner Sight

 My consciousness traveled along the holographic path.
 Between long stretches of the causeway, I moved through a rectangle archway and then down the white road until another archway.
 The scene felt as if it would never end.
 As my consciousness traversed these portal gates, I witnessed numerous soul fragments returning from all sides, like the concept of traveling through hyperspace with stars appearing blurred from moving so fast.
 I broke my silence to share this revelation with Star who responded in kind.
 I don’t know whose soul pieces these belonged to – hers, mine, ours – though I was curious what would come from it.

 The path ended in front of a single archway, the same style as the gates before except the scene changed.
 A profile of a large buck with antlers appeared within the archway.
 The energy felt feminine like a deer with the quality of gentleness, not overtly masculine nor aggressive.
 Once the energy was acknowledged, the image disappeared, and a Mayan stone calendar appeared in its place.
 The calendar was hovering above the ground and lying flat as it rotated.
 While I couldn’t see what was occurring on either side of the spaces behind the archway, I felt the presence of others.
-Perhaps the calendar was being attended by ancient star people who were responsible for rotating the calendar.
 From my vantage point in front of the archway, a glyph of an animal would be shown, like a rabbit when certain sections of the calendar filled the archway.
 Suggesting different eras of time, or energetic expressions.
 I was unable to read every animal glyph as it rotated, I glimpsed three animals but could only remember two when I had time to put pen to paper.
 Not having an education on the Mayan calendar, I felt overwhelmed at the thought of studying an extensive cosmological system.

 As with all my sacred site visits, every moment has a story and a teaching within it.
 My visit to Uxmal has given me volumes of experiences, and I am looking forward, if spirit leads, to continue learning from this mystical land and its people.